-The Groundwater Recharge (GWR) infrastructure consists of a network of pipelines that direct stormwater run-off, imported water from the State of California Water Project and IEUA recycled water to 16 recharge sites most of which consist of multiple recharge basins.
-These recharge basins are located throughout the IEUA service area (approximately 245 square miles) and are designed to hold the water so that it can percolate into the ground and replenish the alluvial aquifers and groundwater supply.
+The Groundwater Recharge (GWR) infrastructure consists of a network of pipelines that direct stormwater run-off, imported water from the State of California Water Project and IEUA recycled water to 16 recharge sites, most of which consist of multiple recharge basins.
+These recharge basins are located throughout IEUA’s service area (approximately 245 square miles) and are designed to hold the water so that it can percolate into the ground, replenishing the alluvial aquifers and groundwater supply.

 The Chino Basin Recycled Water Groundwater Recharge Program will assist in mitigating future water shortages in California caused by future limitations for importing water supplies from the California State Water Project and provides a subsurface reserve of groundwater for local use.
 This enhances the current reliability of local groundwater supplies for a rapidly growing population and is an integral part of the local water supply planning.